 Where Could Your Degree Take You?

-We have followed the career paths of more than 11,700 alumni of Bachelors programs offered in the Faculty of Public Affairs.
+We have followed the career paths of 11,700 alumni of Bachelors programs offered in the Faculty of Public Affairs.
 Explore the programs below to find out more about their rewarding careers!

 Learn More About the Sectors

-These data are organized by sector of employment, not by job or position titles.
+These data are organized by sector of employment, not by position titles.
 So, for example, an accountant working for an automobile manufacturer will be included in the Resources, Manufacturing and Trades sector.

 Sector 1: Education

-This sector includes all positions within the education sector such as teachers, teaching assistants, librarians and personal support workers.
-Carleton University graduates in this sector would include the many professors that went on to study and work at world-renowned universities such as Yale University and New York University.
+This sector includes all jobs within the education sector such as teachers, teaching assistants, librarians and personal support workers.
+Carleton University graduates in this sector would include the many professors that went on to study at world-renowned universities such as Yale University and New York University.

 Sector 2: Finance, Insurance, Property Industries

-This sector includes establishments involved in the rental and leasing of various goods, as well as selling and leasing of real estate.
+This sector is involved in institutions of rental and leasing of various goods, as well as selling and leasing of real estate.
 It also includes banking and investment industries as well as insurance industries.
-Some examples of employment in this sector are communications advisor to the World Bank as well as Deputy Governor of the Bank of Canada.
+Carleton University graduates have held positions such as communications advisor to the World Bank and as Deputy Governor of the Bank of Canada.

 Sector 3: Government

 This sector is comprised of all public service positions in all tiers of government: federal, provincial, territorial, municipal, Indigenous and international.
-Some examples of positions in this sector held by our graduates include Ambassadors to a number of countries and directors of United Nations agencies.
+Some examples of Carleton University graduates in this sector are those working as ambassadors to a number of countries and directors in agencies of the United Nations.

 Sector 4: Health Care, Social Support

-This sector includes all positions in health care, such as nurses, doctors and support staff, as well as in social work (including social programs working with children and youth).
+This sector includes all jobs in health care, such as nurses, doctors and support staff, as well as in social programs working with children and youth.
 It also includes cultural and political advocacy groups.
 There are several Carleton University graduates working within the health care system as doctors, and even with the United Nations on projects such as the World Food Program.